24 Plant-Based Recipes - Cover

 Along with boosting heart and immune health, the specific antioxidants in elderberries have also shown anticancer potential.

-One of the major studies examining elderberry and cancer was conducted in 2006.
-It examined both the commonly used European elderberry (Sambucus nigra) and the less commonly used American elderberry (S. canadensis).
+One of the major studies examining elderberry and cancer examined both the commonly used European elderberry (Sambucus nigra) and the less commonly used American elderberry (S. canadensis).

 The results showed that both species of elderberry possessed “significant chemopreventive potential.”
 In addition, American elderberry was also able to inhibit an enzyme marker called ornithine decarboxylase.
 This specific enzyme marker is related to the initiation stage of cancer formation.

-While the complete picture of anticancer potential is still incomplete, elderberry joins a growing list of foods, spices, and herbs that could help prevent or treat cancer.
+While the complete picture of anticancer potential is still incomplete, elderberry joins a growing list of foods, spices, and herbs that may help prevent cancer.

 Protects and Boosts Skin Health